 Put on your new nature, and be renewed as you learn to know your Creator and become like him. – Colossians 3:10 (NLT)

 - A renewed mind helps us to recognize our true identities in Christ.

-Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
-Set your minds on things above, not on earthly things.
-For you died, and your life is now hidden with Christ in God. – Colossians 3:1-3 (NIV)
+Therefore if you have been raised up with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
+Set your mind on the things above, not on the things that are on earth.
+For you have died and your life is hidden with Christ in God. – Colossians 3:1-3

 - We find life and peace beyond understanding when we allow our minds to be transformed by the Holy Spirit.

-Those who live according to the flesh have their minds set on what the flesh desires; but those who live in accordance with the Spirit have their minds set on what the Spirit desires.
-The mind governed by the flesh is death, but the mind governed by the Spirit is life and peace. – Romans 8:5-6 (NIV)
+For those who are according to the flesh set their minds on the things of the flesh, but those who are according to the Spirit, the things of the Spirit.
+For the mind set on the flesh is death, but the mind set on the Spirit is life and peace. – Romans 8:5-6

 These are just four of the benefits associated with having a renewed mind in Christ.
 There are certainly countless more.
 We more readily love and forgive others.
 We develop a hatred towards sin and worldly living.
 Abiding in Him becomes second nature, and we daily experience the fruit of the Spirit in our lives.
 I don’t know about you, but I’d say these are some pretty amazing benefits!